tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 #### 3.1.
 Overview

-This section describes the definitions of some "basic concepts" in TPNS. **Reading this section can help you better understand the TPNS service and other documents.**
+This section defines some basic concepts in TPNS. **This section helps you better understand TPNS and other documents.**

 #### 3.2.
 Message Type